-This section describes programming the 754 for basic use.
 This tutorial programming procedure begins with a single NOP command and progresses to normal Read and Write commands.
 Each section builds on the previous section's information.
 In the sent/returned portion of each sample IOPB, the x represents an indeterminate value that depends on the external conditions.